ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificates, a typical user experience is something like:

 * Generate a PKCS#10 {{!RFC2986}} Certificate Signing Request (CSR).
-* Cut-and-paste the CSR into a CA web page.
+* Cut-and-paste the CSR into a CA's web page.
 * Prove ownership of the domain by one of the following methods:
    * Put a CA-provided challenge at a specific place on the web server.
    * Put a CA-provided challenge in a DNS record corresponding to the target